hannahrosen57/AdjustaBike-2.0/ProjectLog.md

   - initial concepts from morph chart
   - weighted objectives to evaluate initial concepts
   - choose or design final concept, and sketch

+## Thursday 6th February
+Captain's log: Phew!
+This log is finally up to date!
+That took so much longer than I expected!
+Now I'm behind on the design synthesis.

+- [x] Retroactively type up meeting minutes, etc. from before this project log was sterted
+- [x] Today's log entry
+- [ ] Product Specification
+- [ ] Interaction matrix?
+- [ ] Morphological Chart
+- [ ] Initial Concepts
+- [ ] Weighted Objectives
+- [ ] Final Concept
+- [ ] Criteria

+Maybe I'm trying to do too much in one day with all this conceptual design stuff.
+It's probably going to form a significant portion of the report after all.
+But I want to leave plenty of time for prototyping and developing things.
+Well, I'll see how I get on tomorrow and then update the timescale.
+I'm tempted to stay late and at least get the Spec done but it's already almost 1900 and I have a lot of Life Admin to do.
+Tomorrow, then.

+Rosen out.